What is joint aspiration?

 Your healthcare provider will explain the procedure to you.
 Ask any questions that

 You may be asked to sign a consent form.
 This gives your permission to do the procedure.

 Read the form carefully.
 Ask questions if something is not clear.

 Tell your healthcare provider if you are sensitive to or are allergic to any medicines,

 latex, tape, and anesthetic medicines (local and general).

 Tell your healthcare provider about all medicines (prescribed and over-the-counter)

 Tell your healthcare provider if you have a history of bleeding disorders.
-Tell him
+Tell them

-or her if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or
+if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other

 If you are or may be pregnant, tell your healthcare provider.